 Dr. Nellis is passionate about international mission work helping patients with facial deformities, including pediatric facial deformities, such as cleft lip and palate, and adults with congenital and traumatic facial deformities.
 His research interests include examining social perceptions of facial deformity and investigating objective outcomes in cosmetic facial plastic surgery and facial reconstruction to better help patients seeking to improve their facial appearance through facial plastic and reconstructive surgery.

-Dr. Nellis is dedicated to providing excellent care to patients at Green Spring Station in Lutherville, Johns Hopkins Outpatient Center in Baltimore, and Sibley Memorial Hospital and Suburban Hospital in the Greater Washington, D.C., area.
+Dr. Nellis is dedicated to providing excellent care to patients at the Johns Hopkins Outpatient Center in Bethesda and Sibley Memorial Hospital.

 He is fluent in Spanish and Italian.